-Search marketing is a great marketing strategy for businesses who aim to attract user attention, drive traffic, and grow their business with their company website.
+Search marketing is a great marketing strategy for businesses that aim to attract user attention, drive traffic, and grow their business with their company website.
 But search optimization can be a challenging strategy to manage if you do not know how to distinguish between SEM and SEO.

 These two terms (both acronyms) may appear identical, but actually, they are two very different digital marketing approaches.
 They are often used interchangeably without a clear understanding of how they are related and how they differ.

-What is Search Marketing?
+What Is Search Marketing?

 First, you need to understand the terminology for this digital marketing branch.
 So let’s start with definitions of search marketing.

 Search marketing refers to any strategy that helps a brand gain attention by appearing on search engine results pages (SERPs).
-It includes efforts to get higher rankings and increase search visibility so you can drive more traffic to a website or specific webpages.
+It includes efforts to get higher rankings and increase search visibility so you can drive more traffic to a website or specific web pages.